TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 supposedly ushering in peace the more frequently it is chanted.

-But a growing proportion started picking up the second
+proportion started picking up the second

 interpretation: God/USA is teaching us something.
 This is what